Girl Scout Rejection Strategies

 Impart the “Hands Full” Maneuver

-If you just don’t have the heart to reject the baby seal eyes of the young girls dressed in green and/or you genuinely would like to support their cause without sabotaging your own, here’s a third and fourth option that doesn’t involve shutting them down.
+If you just don’t have the heart to reject the baby seal eyes of the young girls dressed in green and/or you genuinely would like to support their cause without sabotaging your own, here’s a couple of other options that don’t involve shutting them down.

 Do it for the Troops

 This move is where you buy the cookies but not for yourself.
-Instead, you get to have your favorite flavor sent to our troops overseas creating a win-win-win situation – the Girl Scout makes the sale, the troops are supported with goodies from home, and you don’t pack on the pounds you would have.
+Instead, you get to have your favorite flavor sent to our troops overseas creating a win-win-win situation – the Girl Scout makes the sale, the troops are supported with goodies from home, and you don’t pack on the pounds you would have from eating them yourself.

 This final maneuver allows you to support the great cause that is the Girl Scouts without feeling guilty about sending junk food to our troops.
 Go to www.girlscouts.org and donate there!